 Cavities initiated at the leading edge are more likely to extend beyond the trailing edge when the solidity and the stagger angle are small.
 Such cascade geometries are more characteristic of propellers and, therefore, the supercavitating cascade results are more often utilized in that context.
-On the other hand, most cavitating pumps have larger solidities (>1) and large stagger angles.
+On the other hand, most cavitating pumps have larger solidities (> 1) and large stagger angles.
 Consequently, partial cavitation is the more characteristic condition in pumps, particularly since the pressure rise through the pump is likely to collapse the cavity before it emerges from the blade passage.
 Partially cavitating cascade analysis began with the work of Acosta and Hollander (1959), who obtained the linear solution for a cascade of infinitely long flat plates, the geometry of which is shown in Figure 8.25.
-The appropriate cascade mapping is then the version of Equation 8.48 with z on the left-hand side.
+The appropriate cascade mapping is then the version of Equation (8.48) with z on the left-hand side.
 The Acosta and Hollander solution is algebraically simple and therefore makes a good, specific example.
-The length of the cavity in the ζ -plane, a, provides a convenient parameter for the problem and should not be confused with the actual cavity length, •.
-Given the square-root singularities at A and C, the complex velocity, $w(\zeta)$, takes the form where the real constants, C_1 and C_2 , must be determined by the conditions at upstream and downstream infinity.
-As $x \rightarrow \infty$ or $\zeta \rightarrow \zeta_H = ie^{-i\beta}$ we must have $w/U{\infty} = e^{-i\alpha}$ and therefore and, as $x \to +\infty$ or $\zeta \to \infty$, continuity requires that
+The length of the cavity in the $\zeta$ -plane, a, provides a convenient parameter for the problem and should not be confused with the actual cavity length, $\ell$ .
+Given the square-root singularities at A and C, the complex velocity, $w(\zeta)$ , takes the form where the real constants, $C_1$ and $C_2$ , must be determined by the conditions at upstream and downstream infinity.
+As $x \to -\infty$ or $\zeta \to \zeta_H = i e^{-i\beta}$ we must have $w/U{\infty} = e^{-i\alpha}$ and therefore